CLCStriders/striders/_posts/2009-04-29-1500m-Club-Championship-29-April-2009.md

 **Report**</p>

-We had a great 1500 metres club championships today held on the college grass track, although conditions were windy and the track slightly up hill it didn&#8217;t spoil the fun.
+We had a great 1500 metres club championships today held on the college grass track, although conditions were windy and the track slightly up hill it didn't spoil the fun.